Last Updated on

 Whether you’re a seasoned investor building rental income or a teenager growing your YouTube channel, you can make money online and build passive income.

 In the end, there’s no get-rich-quick scheme.
-While passive income is feasible, it is hard work, long weeks, and insane determination that will get you there.
+While passive income is feasible, it takes hard work, long weeks, and insane determination to get there.